 During the Bataan Memorial Death March, you will experience miles & miles of high desert.
+Virtual marchers will NOT be able to march on White Sands Missile Range!
 Learn more about the course below.

 From the start line (blue star at the south end of the map), the routes go counterclockwise.
 They are numerically-marked (1-12) blue drops indicate the water points.
 The red stars indicate medical stations.